-New, Revised or Amended Standards and Interpretations Effective Date Announced by IASB Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Effective date to be determined by Associate or Joint Venture" IASB IFRS16 "Requirements for Sale and Leaseback Transactions" January 1, 2024 Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" January 1, 2024 Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024 IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 - Comparative Information" January 1, 2023 Amendments to IAS 1 "Disclosure of Accounting Policies" January 1, 2023 Amendments to IAS 8 "Definition of Accounting Estimates" January 1, 2023 Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities arising from a Single Transaction" January 1, 2023
+New, Revised or Amended Standards and Interpretations Effective Date Announced by IASB Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Effective date to be Investor and Its Associate or Joint Venture" determined by IASB IFRS16 "Requirements for Sale and Leaseback Transactions" January 1, 2024 Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" January 1, 2024 Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024 Amendments to IAS 7 and IFRS 7 "Supplier Finance Arrangement" January 1, 2024 Amendments to IAS 21 "Lack of Exchangeability" January 1, 2025

-As of the date of the consolidated financial statements were authorized for issue, the Company continues in assessing other possible impacts that application of the abovementioned amendments will have on the Company's financial position and financial performance and will disclose these other impacts when the assessment is completed.
+As of the date of the consolidated financial statements were authorized for issue, the Company continues in assessing possible impacts that application of the abovementioned amendments will have on the Company's financial position and financial performance and will disclose these impacts when the assessment is completed.

 Note 4.
-Significant accounting policies
+Material accounting policies

-The significant accounting policies applied in the preparation of these consolidated financial statements are set out as below.
+The material accounting policies applied in the preparation of these consolidated financial statements are set out as below.
 The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements, except if mentioned otherwise.
 The accounting policies have been applied consistently by consolidated entities.